Who are EPI students?

 How do I apply to teach for EPI?

 Interested faculty members should submit a cover letter explaining their interest, relevant background, and availability, along with a complete course syllabus, to the EPI Director.
-Curricular decisions are generally made approximately nine months in advance of the semester to be taught.
+Curricular decisions are generally made more than a year in advance of the semester to be taught.
 Please note that some courses may make excellent offerings but might not fit in the course sequencing of a given semester.
 Please indicate in your cover letter the preferred semester or semesters that you would be able to teach.

 Who may I contact with further questions about EPI?